Einsteinish/Joukowsky-Transformation-Kutta-Condition/README.md

 v_r = 0
 $$

-on $r = R$, as required by the impermeability condition.
+on $r = a$, as required by the impermeability condition.

 The tangential velocity is: